Princeton’s declining returns: an equity hedge story

 Princeton’s experience shows how hedges and changing exposures can reshape an alternative-heavy portfolio.
 MPI’s returns-based analysis highlights why asset owners need to look beyond allocation labels to total-portfolio behavior.

-More than a year ago, the MPI Transparency Lab flagged a striking result: Princeton posted the lowest FY24 returns in our Ivy+ peer set – 3.9% vs. 8.3% Ivy average – and the return pattern was most consistent with very limited effective U.S. equity exposure.
-We inferred this from returns-based attribution using MPI Stylus Pro on Princeton’s published annual endowment returns.
+More than a year ago, MPI Transparency Lab flagged a striking result: Princeton posted the lowest FY24 return in our Ivy+ peer set – 3.9% versus an 8.3% Ivy average.

 Contribution by asset class to total return for each Ivy+ endowment and a 70/30 global benchmark, based on asset-class exposures estimated in MPI Stylus Pro from published annual endowment returns (FY24).
 Princeton has the lowest return in the group and is the only endowment with no U.S. equity contribution in the attribution.